The Rocky Horror Show: European productions

-Belgian productions
+Belgium and Netherlands

-In 1978, from 29 April to 10 June 1978, the Belgian production of the Rocky Horror Show was staged at Teater Arena Ghent in Belgium, under the direction of Jaak Van de Velde.
-The cast featured Daan Van den Durpel as Frank-N-Furter, Linda Lepomme as Janet, Marijn Devalck as Brad, Wim Huys as Riff-Raff, Carmen Jonckheere as Magenta/Usherette, Chris Thys as Columbia, Jakob Beks as Eddie/Dr. Scott, Paul Codde as Rocky Horror, and Bert Van Tichelen as The Narrator.
+From 29 April to 10 June 1978, the first Belgian production of The Rocky Horror Show was staged at Teater Arena Ghent.
+The cast featured Daan Van den Durpel as Frank, Linda Lepomme as Janet, Marijn Devalck as Brad, Wim Huys as Riff-Raff, Carmen Jonckheere as Magenta/Usherette, Chris Thys as Columbia, Jakob Beks as Eddie/Dr. Scott, Paul Codde as Rocky, and Bert Van Tichelen as The Narrator.
 The libretto was translated by Hugo Heinen and Rene Solleveld.

-Credits: Production 1978.
-Director: Jaak Van de Velde; Decor and Costumes: Jacques Berwouts; Choreography: Lilly De Munter; Assistant Choreography: Daan Van Den Durpel; Photography: Guido De Leeuw; Sound: Jean-Pierre Bouckaert, Luc Vandeputte and Jacques Veys; Sound design: Jean-Pierre Bouckaert, Raf Lenssens and Luc Vandeputte, Backing: Nancy Dee; Music: Tony Boast, Raf Lenssens, Walter Stes and David Warwick.

-The show was later remounted at the same venue from 19 November 1983 to 7 January 1984.
-The cast featured Daan Van den Durpel and Marijn Devalck reprising their portrayals of Frank-N-Furter and Brad, Norma Hendy as Janet, Karel Deruwe as Riff Raff, Daisy Haegeman as Magenta/Usherette, Annick Christiaens as Columbia, Jan de Bruyne as Eddie/Dr. Scott, Jo De Backer as Rocky Horror, and David Davidse as The Narrator.
-The show closed in early January the following year.
+It was directed by Jaak Van de Velde, with choreography by Lilly De Munter and decor and costumes by Jacques Berwouts.
+It was remounted at the same venue from 19 November 1983 to 7 January 1984.
+Van den Durpel and Devalck reprised their roles, with Norma Hendy as Janet, Karel Deruwe as Riff Raff, Daisy Haegeman as Magenta/Usherette, Annick Christiaens as Columbia, Jan de Bruyne as Eddie/Dr. Scott, Jo De Backer as Rocky, and David Davidse as The Narrator.
+The production team again included Van de Velde and Berwouts, with choreography by Van Den Durpel.

-Credits: Production 1983–1984.
-Director: Jaak Van de Velde; Decor and Costumes: Jacques Berwouts; Choreography: Daan Van Den Durpel; Photography: Guido De Leeuw; Backing: Erna Plasterman; Orchestra: Tony Boast, Bart Bracke, Filip Demeyere, Willy Seeuws and Walter Stes.

-Danish productions
+A Dutch-language version on 18 March 1976 at the Cinema Royal in Nieuwendijk, Amsterdam.
+Produced by René Solleveld, who also served as co-translator with Hugo Heinen and directed by Derek Goldby; it was choreographed by Serge-Henri Valcke, with decor and costumes by Bob Ringwood.
+Hugo Metsers sas Frank, with Trudy de Jong as Janet, Derek de Lint as Brad, Hans Beijer as Riff-Raff, Moniek Toebosch as Magenta/Usherette, Thea Ranft as Columbia, Robert Funcke as Eddie/Dr. Scott, Peter van de Wouw as Rocky, and Jan Staal as The Narrator.
+The show ran for one month.

+Scandinavia
-The musical opened at the Gladsaxe Theater in Copenhagen, Denmark on 28 September 1974.
-The cast featured Willy Rathnov as Dr. Frank-N-Furter, Kirsten Peüliche as Janet Weiss, Eddie Skoller as Brad Majors, Jesper Klein as Riff-Raff, Lykke Nielsen as Magenta/Usherette, Lisbet Lundquist as Columbia, Otto Brandenburg as Eddie/Dr. Scott, Bent Warburg as Rocky Horror, and Jørgen Buckhøj as The Narrator.

-Two revival shows of the Danish production were staged under the direction of Per Pellesen, at the Aalborg Theater, Jutland in 1992 and at the Nørrebros Theater, Copenhagen in 2003.
+The musical opened at the Gladsaxe Theater in Copenhagen, Denmark, on 28 September 1974.
+The cast featured Willy Rathnov as Frank, Kirsten Peüliche as Janet, Eddie Skoller as Brad, Jesper Klein as Riff-Raff, Lykke Nielsen as Magenta/Usherette, Lisbet Lundquist as Columbia, Otto Brandenburg as Eddie/Dr. Scott, Bent Warburg as Rocky, and Jørgen Buckhøj as The Narrator.
+It was revived twice under the direction of Per Pellesen, at the Aalborg Theater, Jutland in 1992 and at the Nørrebros Theater, Copenhagen in 2003.